BloomGameStudio/PlayerService/README.md

 ## Contributors Guide

-1. Assign a Issue\*(Github Issue) to yourself and or clearly indicate to at least Balu if not everyone else involved that that you are now working on this task.
-If you lack permissions to assign a issue to yourself contact Balu or any other person with the needed permissions to assign the issue to you.
+1. Assign an Issue\*(Github Issue) to yourself and/or clearly indicate to at least Balu if not everyone else involved that that you are now working on this task.
+If you lack permissions to assign an issue to yourself contact Balu or any other person with the needed permissions to assign the issue to you.
-2. Continuesly Push your work to Github so that other people can follow the progress passivly.
-Ask for Help if you are stuck Notify Balu if you cant complete it.
+2. Continuously push your work to Github so that other people can follow the progress passively.
+Ask for help if you are stuck, notify Balu if you can't complete it.
 Ghosting is 0/10.
-3. Test everything and make sure everything works as intended
+3. Test everything and make sure everything works as intended.
-4. Open a Pull Request.
+4. Open a pull request.
 Ask Balu if you lack permissions.
 5. Address comments on the PR if there are any.
 6. Shake hands firmly.